EVERGREENS (UK) LIMITED

 Individuals will not usually have to pay a fee to access personal data (or to exercise any of their other rights).
 However, please note that where we receive requests under this section which are manifestly unfounded or excessive, for example because they are repetitive in nature, we may:

-- charge a reasonable fee taking into account the administrative costs of providing the information or taking the action requested; or
+- Charge a reasonable fee considering the administrative costs of providing the information or taking the action requested; or

 We may need to request specific information from an individual to help us confirm an individual’s identity and verify his or her right to access their personal data (or to exercise any other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact an individual to ask for further information in relation to the individual’s request in order to speed up our response.

 An individual has the right to request a copy of the information that we hold about him or her at any time.
 This enables the individual to receive a copy of the personal data that we hold and to check that we are lawfully processing it.
 Please note that in most circumstances, we shall not make a charge for this.
 However, we may charge a reasonable fee based on administrative costs for any further copies requested.

 An individual has the right at any time to ask us to rectify any personal data that we hold about him or her and which is incorrect or incomplete.
 This enables the individual to have corrected any incomplete or inaccurate data that we hold, though we may need to verify the accuracy of the any new data that the individual provides to us.

 If we have disclosed any incorrect or incomplete data to any third parties, we shall inform them of any necessary amendments or corrections made to the personal data of the individual concerned.